If you follow your heart, it will lead you in the right direction—both in life and work.

 The business quickly drew loyal customers and built a great reputation, leading to significant growth.

-She’s just begun a second term serving on the board of directors for the Pet Industry Joint Advisory Council of Canada.
-“The board provides advocacy on a national level,” she said.
+“The board provides advocacy on a national level,” she says.
 “I’m so honoured to be on the board, with people who have more experience than me and to be able to sit with them and learn from them but also to help influence decisions.”

 All in all, it’s been a life path that has proven rewarding on multiple levels.

-“I love what I do here and when I know a customer is leaving here satisfied, happy that they’ve gotten good service, I’m ecstatic,” she said.
-“I want every customer to know they and their pets are the priority, and to want to come back here because they know they can rely on us.
+“I love what I do here and when I know a customer is leaving here satisfied, happy that they’ve gotten good service, I’m ecstatic,” she says.
+“I want every customer to know they and their pets are the priority, and to want to come back here because they know they can rely on us.”